mediaprophet/init-draft-standards-wip/README.md

 **[Sense - progress report Spatio-Temporal: Human Centric AI Package Format](https://docs.google.com/document/d/1Fwx3-YYyKgeigaScoMVoTFc3V2p-0jVwOg0IvMr8TZs/edit?tab=t.0)**
 Therein also, are some diagrams and such elements about [linked data](https://github.com/linkeddata/) related information management systems, where people store 'their own data' and apps are able to be designed, to run locally, employing underlying semantics and/or 'web of data' ecosystems, that, at-large - end-up, being produced by all participating members of our human family.

+- **SeeAlso [Eco-System Notes](./ecosystemNotes.md)**:  which provides some information about technologies that relates to how these sorts of 'human centric' ecosystems can be brought about.

 ## Eloquence
 the design of 'good' technology, or indeed the creation of anything 'good', often leads to recipients being able to review those works and think, or act as to suggest - that the implications are 'simple', or 'it makes sense'... or that its easy...

 whilst not easy, the derivative implication is nonetheless still, an objective purpose.  the best designs, just make sense - discoveries, rather than inventions...  the innate nature, of who we are, as members of our human family, should, just, make sense.  when we meet one-another, or the implications of one-anothers being, one anothers lives, works, permissively - expressed thoughts..  interpersonally, in the real-world - or indeed also, digitally.  'online', via the [infosphere](https://en.wikipedia.org/wiki/Infosphere)...

 ## Index to Draft Documents - W3C